Epidemiological update: Hepatitis A outbreak in the EU/EEA mostly affecting men who have sex with menArchived

-Countries included: Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden and the United Kingdom.
+Countries included: Austria, Belgium, Croatia, the Czech Republic (until March 2018), Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia (until March 2018), Luxembourg, Malta, the Netherlands (until July 2018), Norway, Portugal, Slovenia, Spain, Sweden and the United Kingdom.

-The largest number of cases was reported in March 2017.
-However, there may be substantial reporting delays (weeks or even months) in sequencing information and the number of cases with onset in more recent months is likely to increase once more sequencing results are available, particularly from Spain and Germany.
+March 2017 was the month with the largest number of outbreak-confirmed cases (520).
+There may be substantial reporting delays (weeks or even months) in sequencing information and the number of cases with onset in more recent months is likely to increase once more sequencing results are available.
+However, the month of the outbreak peak, March 2017, and the following plateau from April to July 2017 are unlikely to change.

-Outbreak-confirmed cases provide an underestimation of the true extent of the outbreak because sequencing information is only available for a proportion of hepatitis A cases as sampling strategies vary widely from country to country.
-In 2017, 467 (37%) of the 1 258 laboratory-confirmed hepatitis A case strains in 10 EU/EEA countries (Austria, Belgium, Denmark, Estonia, Greece, Iceland, Luxembourg, the Netherlands, Slovenia and Sweden) were sequenced.
-Of these 467 sequenced cases, 354 (76%) were infected with one of the outbreak strains.
+Outbreak-confirmed cases provide an underestimation of the true extent of the outbreak.
+This is because sequencing information is only available for a proportion of hepatitis A cases as sampling strategies vary widely from country to country and during different phases of the outbreak.
+Between January 2017 and August 2018, 5 537 (22%) of the 25 032 laboratory-confirmed hepatitis A case strains in 24 EU/EEA countries (Austria, Belgium, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovenia, Slovakia, Spain, Sweden and the United Kingdom) were sequenced.
+Of these, 5 537 sequenced cases, 4 217 (76%) were infected with one of the three outbreak strains.

 ECDC asked EU/EEA countries to report on events that could contribute to the spread of the outbreak strains in population groups at increased risk of infection or in the community.
-Belgium, France and Germany reported six foodborne clusters of 15 cases on average, associated with one of the outbreak strains in 2017.
-As a result of these spill-over events, a limited increase has been noted in females, children and the elderly in parallel with the large increase in male cases.
+As a result of these spillover events, particularly during 2017, an increase has been noted in females, children and the elderly in parallel with the large increase in male cases.
+In recent months, Germany, the Netherlands and Spain reported food-borne outbreaks of hepatitis A associated with one of the three outbreak strains.
+Since the last epidemiological update, UK-England reported a small cluster of cases in people who inject drugs (PWID).

-The main prevention measure in this context is hepatitis A vaccination of MSM.
-Hepatitis A vaccine availability in the EU is currently limited, with some countries having reported shortages (e.g. Austria, Denmark, Italy, Portugal, Spain and Sweden) while the Czech Republic, Estonia, Finland, Germany, Ireland, Luxembourg and Slovenia have not reported any shortages.
-In addition, since the last update, Malta and some areas of the Netherlands have reported vaccine shortages, while Belgium and Iceland have reported no shortages.
-It is suggested that vaccination be promoted and offered to MSM attending Pride festivals, where there may be an increased likelihood of contact with hepatitis A-infected individuals.
+It is suggested that vaccination can be promoted and offered to MSM attending pride festivals, where there may be an increased likelihood of contact with hepatitis A-infected individuals.
 However, limited hepatitis A vaccine availability in some countries may hinder the implementation of these measures.

-Since the last ECDC rapid risk assessment in June 2017, Italy, Spain and the United Kingdom have issued new vaccination recommendations.
+Since the last ECDC rapid risk assessment in June 2017, Austria, Denmark, France, Germany, Italy, Norway, Portugal, Spain and the United Kingdom have issued new vaccination recommendations.

 The conclusions and options for response set out in ECDC’s rapid risk assessment entitled ‘Hepatitis A outbreak in the EU/EEA mostly affecting men who have sex with men – Third update, 28 June 2017’, remain valid.